fioprotocol/fio.start/README.md

 # Other Tools/Examples
 - In [scripts folder](./scripts/) you can find script examples: how to register bp, stake, vote, claimrewards, etc.
 - Vote using monitor.
-Monitor can prepare the cleos command, or send the command through Scatter.
+Monitor can prepare the clio command, or send the command through Scatter.